EXPLORE CASTLE HILL

 Since Newport’s founding in 1639, water transport has been a principal method of travel to Newport, for both business and pleasure.
 This summer season, as a guest of the Inn, now you too can travel into Newport aboard M/V Mistress, Castle Hill’s own motor launch.
 Hugging the eastern shoreline of Narragansett Bay and Newport Harbor, Mistress will glide by Gilded Age mansions, the New York Yacht Club, and Newport’s town skyline during the forty minute voyage.
 Service is offered daily from June 20 to September 7, then Saturdays and Sundays until the end of September.
 The launch departs from the Castle Hill Marina and returns from Bowen’s Wharf.

 Each ride is $10 per adult; children 12 and under ride free with an adult.
-Tickets available for sale at guest services at Castle Hill Inn or on board the launch (cash only).
+Tickets available for sale at the front desk of the Castle Hill Inn and the Pilot House on Bowen’s Wharf.